-There are two senior paediatric careers advisors, who are supported by the College's Education and Professional Development team.
+There are two senior paediatric careers advisors, who are supported by the College's Careers and Communities team

 What happens once I am matched with a careers advisor, and is the service confidential?

 Each individual has unique circumstances that may change over time.
-Your advisor will help you consider your career in discussions that can take place in person or by phone.
+Your advisor will help you consider your career in discussions that can take place via teams or any channel you prefer.
 The service is completely confidential.
 This film explains more.

 How to request support

 Contact us at firstname.lastname@example.org - messages are checked each working day by the careers guidance admin team.